From Afterthought to Infrastructure: How AI Config Evolves in a Real Project

 Jan 29 ─── RTK enforcement hook ─────────────────── Token optimization mandatory

-What triggered the explosion: the team was growing.
-Augustin was joining.
-The configuration that worked for one developer (me, on macOS, with a specific workflow) needed to work for multiple developers with different setups, different tools, different levels of experience.
+What triggered the explosion was team growth.
+Augustin was joining, and the configuration that worked for one developer (me, on macOS, with a specific workflow) now had to cover multiple people on different setups, tools, and levels of experience.
+A single monolithic CLAUDE.md couldn’t absorb that, so a system had to.

 Skills: 12 agents and the first skills created on January 6, growing to 36 skills today.
 Loaded on-demand rather than burning context permanently.
 TDD methodology, security playbooks, database patterns, accessibility rules, all available on trigger and silent otherwise.